-The MA in International Relations deals with the most pressing global challenges in the rapidly transforming international order of the 21st century.
+The MA International Relations deals with the most pressing global challenges of the 21st century from a critical perspective.

 Contact the department